ErikEJ/SqlCeMergeLib/README.md

 - Properly format a SqlCeException as a string to get all available error information
 - Source includes a demo form to test parameters and see the library in action
 - Exposes the settings described in the [Rob Tiffany "cheat sheet"](http://robtiffany.com/mobile-merge-replication-performance-and-scalability-cheat-sheet/)

+# How do I get it?

+# How do I use it?

 ```csharp
 using ErikEJ.SqlCeMergeLib;